vuejs/vue-rx/README.md

     // declare the receiving Subjects
     this.plus$ = new Subject()
     // ...then create subscriptions using the Subjects as source stream.
-    // the source stream emits in the form of { event: HTMLEvent, data?: any }
+    // the source stream emits in the format of `{ event: HTMLEvent, data?: any }` return {
-    return {
       count: this.plus$.pipe(
         map(() => 1),